Future of the Plan

 Every year the Trustee normally produces an annual Report and Accounts setting out the Plan's financial position and how the investments have performed.
 You can ask the Plan administrator, JLT, for a full copy of the Report and Accounts, which includes the Chairman's Statement for the year covering the governance arrangements for the Plan, including the statutory "value for members" assessment and disclosure of investment charges under the Plan.

-Benefit statements are normally issued annually in June each year by the Plan administrator but are being deferred in 2018 due to the high volume of leaver statements being issued following Carillion plc (and other Plan employers) being placed into liquidation.
-The Benefit statements normally confirm the contributions paid during the Plan Year (which is normally the Pension Input Amount for the Plan) and the Account value at 1 April and the current investment choices, however members can view details of their Account at any time on the member secure site (log-in required): https://ama.jltgroup.com
+Benefit statements are normally issued annually in June each year by the Plan administrator but are not being issued in 2018 due to the Plan being closed and all the assets being transferred to a Master Trust as part of the liquidation process.
+Closing statements will be issued at the transfer date (to be confirmed), however members can view details of their Account at any time before the transfer on the member secure site (log-in required): https://ama.jltgroup.com